-The yOUTh Project is funded by the Big Lottery Fund and works across all of Kirklees providing support to LGB&T young people, their parents and carers.
+The yOUTh Service is funded by the Big Lottery Fund and works across all of Kirklees providing support to LGB&T young people, their parents and carers.

 - One-to-one support for young people around their sexual orientation and/or gender identity

 - Support for parents and families of LGB&T young people

 - LGB&T youth groups (these groups are closed access -see below)